ccalobeto/ec-atlas/README.md

 If you need to make further adjustments (projection, simplification, quantization) you can change the `prepublish` config file and run `npm run prepublishOnly` again.

+> Temporarily you can reduce the size of these topojson files even more using [mapshaper](https://mapshaper.org/).
+For these project i simplify to 6%.

 ### Reference

 <a href="#simplification" name="simplification">#</a> <i>simplification</i>